nbq/hifi-compile-scripts/README.md

 - Updates the componants as needed
 - Pulls the newest HighFidelity code and if needed, compiles it
 - Creates a user named `hifi` to run HighFidelity DS/AC under (for security reasons)
-- Writes to the `.bashrc` file the aliases for these local commands
+- Writes to the `/etc/profile.d/coal.sh` file the aliases for these local commands
 - Runs the DS/AC stack for the first time
   - Just a notice, you can access this via a web browser at address `http://IPADDRESS:40100`